Rumpunzel/rpg-thingy/index.md

 <figure>
   <img src="https://64.media.tumblr.com/5e31e601d9e6aaca1b23d942d0d9d913/tumblr_p9ykz6LNbs1ro2bqto1_1280.jpg" alt="Bribery">
-  <figcaption>Bribing crooked guards is certain fun.
-Finding them, is an adventure.</figcaption>
 </figure>

 If the baddie you want to hit with your sword is unconscious, asleep, or otherwise incapacitated, he cannot actively oppose your attempt to stab him and hence, there is no need to consult the dice; it is certain that you will hit.